berkley4/ungoogled-chromium-debian/.github/README.md

 # Do not download chromium's pre-built clang toolchain
 patch -p1 < DEPS-no-clang.patch

-# Omit the pre-built rust toolchain by applying a patch (generally only on unstable)
+# Omit the pre-built rust toolchain by applying a patch
 patch -p1 < DEPS-no-rust.patch

 # Omit the pre-built node toolchain by applying a patch (safest on unstable)